Honest Molecule Mattress Review (Molecule 1, Molecule 2 & Hybrid)

 The Molecule 2 is equipped with specific components to sleep much cooler than most of its all-foam mattress competitors.
 Its AirTEC technology further contributes to temperature regulation.
 The AirTEC layer comprises open cell memory foam that promotes airflow even when compressed.
 And both the firm support core and the cover are constructed to increase airflow and offer a cool sleep.

-However, we should point out that sleepers weighing more than 230lbs may feel warmer and more uncomfortable than light sleepers.
+However, I should point out that sleepers weighing more than 230lbs may feel warmer and more uncomfortable than light sleepers.
 This is due to Molecule's medium-firm feel.
 As they sink into the surface, sleepers in this category may feel less surface airflow, thus end up becoming a bit too warm.

 Edge Support

 Like other all-foam mattresses with soft to medium feels, Molecule mattresses sinks when bearing weight and pressure along the edges.
 This can, in turn, lead to excessive bed sinkage that makes getting in and out of bed somewhat challenging (especially for sleepers weighing more than 230lbs).
-Sleepers may not feel secure enough lying around the edges of the bed, either.
+Heavyweight sleepers may not feel secure enough lying around the edges of the bed, either.

 Mattresses with poor edge support can confine sleepers to the middle, reducing the sleeping surface, especially for those sharing the bed with a partner.
 While regular mattress rotations can help you preserve the edges of your all-foam mattress to some degree, the perimeter sinkage of your Molecule 2 Mattress will probably become worse over time.
 Mattresses with sturdier support materials like steel coils and latex tend to provide better reinforcement.
 That said, if edge support is a deal-breaker, you may want to go for one of these bed models instead.